mm80843/T3.5/docs/Benef/PBN__Benef_764.md

 # __Enhanced quality of life__

-## Name of the Benefit

-Creates opportunities for outdoor activities and socializing, improving mental and physical well-being

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in the development of open-air spaces can benefit from increased property values in areas with access to such amenities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_833.md)